cockroachdb/docs/src/current/v24.1/connect-to-the-database.md

 <div class="filter-content" markdown="1" data-scope="serverless">

 {{site.data.alerts.callout_info}}
-To connect to a CockroachDB {{ site.data.products.serverless }} cluster from a Python application, you must have a valid CA certificate located at <code>~/.postgresql/root.crt</code>.<br>For instructions on downloading a CA certificate from the CockroachDB {{ site.data.products.cloud }} Console, see <a href="https://www.cockroachlabs.com/docs/cockroachcloud/connect-to-a-serverless-cluster">Connect to a CockroachDB {{ site.data.products.serverless }} Cluster</a>.
+To connect to a CockroachDB {{ site.data.products.serverless }} cluster from a Python application, you must have a valid CA certificate located at <code>~/.postgresql/root.crt</code>.<br>For instructions on downloading a CA certificate from the CockroachDB {{ site.data.products.cloud }} Console, see <a href="{% link cockroachcloud/connect-to-a-serverless-cluster.md %}">Connect to a CockroachDB {{ site.data.products.serverless }} Cluster</a>.
 {{site.data.alerts.end}}

 </div>